Skip to content

 You’ve changed, and your clothes have not.

-It seems like an easy solution to change your clothes…
+It seems like an easy solution to change your clothes.
+But you don’t because of the root cause.

 1. You Have A Different Body

-I’ve styled hundreds of women for the past 25 years, and most clothing problems come from a body change.
+I’ve styled thousands of women for the past 30 years, and most clothing problems come from a body change.
 You know you’re dealing with this when your clothes don’t fit or look right anymore, and you’re frustrated!
 Garments you used to love become snug in certain areas, or don’t drape how they did before which makes you self conscious and unsure.
 Of course it’s difficult to decide what to wear when you feel like this!
 And it explains why you waste so much time getting dressed.

 2. Your Taste Has Evolved